AndyBarnett/CalabashPageObjects/README.md

 ######Args
 This method doesn't take any options.

-###Parent elements
-Most of the generated methods contain optional functionality to search the screen for your element.
-This is useful in cases where your element may not be visible on the screen.
-By default calabash scrolls down the first scrollable element that it finds, which isn't always the required functionality.
-In these cases it is necessary to specify the parent element that you want to scroll through to find your element.

-For example the `touch_ELEMENT_NAME` method will scroll through the screen to find your element and then tap it.
-To make calabash scroll through a non default scrollable view you can pass a calabash query string as an argument.

-`touch_ELEMENT_NAME(parent: action_bar_locator)`

-######Best practice
-In the example above, rather than passing in the calabash locator as a hardcoded string (e.g. "* text:'Hello'"), the ELEMENT_NAME_locator method has been used.
-It is best practice not to have hardcoded strings strewn througout your page objects.
-To achieve this you should define the parent object in the same way as your other elements (`element(:action_bar, "* text:'Hello'")`)and use the ELEMENT_NAME_locator method to return the string.

 ##Logging
 If a constant called `CPO_LOGGING` has been set to true, additional logging information will be printed to the console as methods are being executed.
 By default it is initialised to false.